WWmore/gaussian-splatting/README.md

 ## Pointcloud to mesh with texture

-There stil an open problem about reconstruction a good mesh with texture from pointcloud produced from 3D Gaussian Splattings.
+It's still an open problem about reconstructing a good mesh with texture from pointcloud produced from 3D Gaussian Splattings.
 Below are some tryings.

-### Open3D
+### 1. Open3D
-There are three ways `Alpha Shapes [Edelsbrunner1983]`, `Ball Pivoting [Bernardini1999]`, and `Poisson Surface Reconstruction [Kazhdan2006]` to reconstruct a mesh from pointcloud, however they all need the vertex normal information.
+There are three ways `Alpha Shapes [Edelsbrunner1983]`, `Ball Pivoting [Bernardini1999]`, and `Poisson Surface Reconstruction [Kazhdan2006]` to reconstruct a mesh from pointcloud, however they all need the vertex normal information in advance.

-### MeshLab
+### 2. MeshLab
 MeshLab also has the famous `Poisson Surface Reconstruction [Kazhdan2006]` function to reconstruct a mesh, however the produced one is far away from the ideal one.
+It tries to make the mesh as smooth as possible but loses the shape features.

-Function `Ball Pivoting [Bernardini1999]` can help to produce one, but it is quite messy with some parts missing.
+Function `Ball Pivoting [Bernardini1999]` can help to produce one.
+Even though the shape features looks OK, it is quite messy with some parts missing.
 ![File](docs_Hui/meshlab.png)

-### Parametric Gauss Reconstruction
+### 3. Parametric Gauss Reconstruction
 As introduced in the paper [Surface Reconstruction from Point Clouds without Normals by Parametrizing the Gauss Formula (SIGGRAPH 2023)](https://jsnln.github.io/tog2022_pgr/index.html), the method `PGR` can help to reconstruct a mesh from pointcloud without normals.
 However, the test one [shows](https://github.com/WWmore/ParametricGaussRecon) the result is not good.